 The Atlantic opens

-Breakup of Pangaea began about 170 million years ago, in Jurassic times, and in the following 100 million years, Laurentia separated from the amalgamated Baltica, Siberia and Africa (and the rest of the microcontinents that make up Western Europe), whilst the Gondwana part of Pangaea split later in the Cretaceous Period and both North and South America drifted westwards.
+The breakup of Pangaea began about 170 million years ago, in Jurassic times, and in the following 100 million years, Laurentia separated from the amalgamated Baltica, Siberia and Africa (and the rest of the microcontinents that make up Western Europe), whilst the Gondwana split later in the Cretaceous Period and both North and South America drifted westwards.
 Incidentally, most of old Avalonia remained with Western Europe, excepting the area of the modern North American continent between New England and Newfoundland, which consists of Avalonian rocks.
 A new ocean - the Atlantic - was developing and widening, with much volcanic activity, including an intense episode of volcanism and associated igneous intrusions, focussed along the western seaboard of Scotland, early in the Cenozoic Era.
-By this time, Anglesey lay between 40 –50o north of the equator.
+By this time, Anglesey lay between 40 –50 degrees north of the equator.

 The contribution of the igneous activity, 55 million years ago, to the bedrock geology of Anglesey was in the form of numerous basic dyke intrusions.
 The dykes are rich in iron-bearing silicate minerals, and are rather prone to deep spheroidal weathering, so that their outcrops often display the classic "onion-skin" texture.
 Mapping of the dykes, by aeromagnetic survey, has revealed a series of apparent offsets that have been interpreted as evidence that significant amounts of sinistral faulting have occurred in North Wales in the last 55 million years.
 However, because some of the dykes are exposed at outcrop, these apparent offsets can be examined in detail.
 The outcrops show that the intrusions ‘skipped’ from following one plane of weakness to another, and so the offsets appear not to be due to later faulting.
 The uncertainties require that the outcrops are preserved and subjected to future investigation.